-The DCS-3220G provides a general I/O terminal block with one digital input and one relay switch for device control.
-Pin 1 and pin 2 can be connected to an external sensor and the state of voltage will be monitored from the initial state 'LOW'.
-The relay switch of pin 3 and pin 4 can be used to turn the external device on or off.
+The DCS-3220 provides a general I/O terminal block with one digital input and one relay switch for device control.
+The relay switch of pin 1 and pin 2 can be used to turn the external device on or off.
+Pin 3 and pin 4 can be connected to an external sensor and the state of voltage will be monitored from the initial "LOW".